danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 SDL:   back -  guide - start (PdParty uses this)
 ~~~

+Nintendo Joy Cons appear to work, however iOS will combine L and R controllers to make a single controller.
+As of iOS 18, the JoyCon sensors are not accessible.

 ##### Color, Rumble, and Sensors

 On iOS 14.0+, gamepads such as Playstation 4 (DualShock 4) or Playstation 5 (DualSense) controllers may support setting the LED color, haptic rumble events, and/or sensor (accelerometer and gyro) events.
 These capabilities are accessed by sending control messages \#pdparty: